Frequently Asked Questions

 In 2013, based on an in-depth analysis undertaken by merger committees, as well as additional analysis after the merger and a recommendation of the Facilities Committee, the Board approved a resolution providing that our new congregation would not reside in the Hanley facility for more than 3-5 years.
 If all goes according to plan, we will meet that goal.
 This goal gave us adequate time to locate suitable property, which given our geographic requirements, was a very time-consuming process.
 This goal also gives us the needed time to carefully consider the financial needs of the congregation, both specifically for the development of the new property and more generally for our operations.
 With the closing of the contract to purchase the property in Clayton, we are now focused on what specifically it will take to renovate, and/or build an addition to, the existing building to meet our needs, now and in the future.
 And we have begun a fundraising campaign to help us achieve that goal.

-Why are we buying a church and why is the Journey interested in our Hanley facility?
+Why did we buy a church building and why did the Journey purchase the Hanley facility?

-We are buying a piece of property on Maryland Avenue between Hanley Road and Linden Avenue.
+We purchased a property on Maryland Avenue between Hanley Road and Linden Avenue.
 The largest building on the property is a multi-story school building.
 According to our architect, the church building can be beautifully renovated to suit our tastes.
 The fact that this property is already zoned for a religious institution makes the property more affordable and easier to develop.

 The Journey owns multiple properties in the southern part of both the City of St. Louis and St. Louis County.
 To the best of our knowledge, this is an opportunity for the Journey to reach into the northern part of our area.
 Also, the Journey needs a larger facility 52 weeks of the year.
 By contrast, the Journey property affords us the opportunity to develop a facility that serves our needs most days of the year rather than the traditional synagogue model that focuses on High Holiday needs.